 August 31stth, 10 AM-4 PM

 We cordially request the honor of your presence for a day and evening in the Age of Empires.
 A trip through the past begins as visitors experience the sights and sounds of the 1810 West Florida Rebellion at the home of the local Spanish Alcaulde at Oakley Plantation.
-Witness the drill of the Spanish soldiers or sign if you dare the declaration of West Florida independence.
-See cannons roar, the militia drill or even try your hand drilling with them.
-Witness period crafts being made costumed staff and volunteers.
 Later in the day visitors are invited to a dance in 1810 as music fills the air.
-Brush up on your etquette and language of the fan at an afternoon tea.
+Brush up on your etiquette and language of the fan at an afternoon tea.